MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 ## Analysis

-This section derives the mathematical probability that a volume with delimited allocation will survive various failure conditions.
+This section derives the mathematical probability that a volume stays online and accessible (or equivalently, the expected fraction of overall storage that stays online and accessible) as a function of the number of failures and the cluster size.

    > [!NOTE]
    > This section is optional reading.
 If you're keen to see the math, read on!
 But if not, don't worry: [Usage in PowerShell](#usage-in-powershell) and [Best practices](#best-practices) is all you need to implement delimited allocation successfully.